shwetakatti98/Lip-Reading/README.md

 - It also helps people work in situations where the background is noisy and assists them in interpreting speech.<br>
 - A lot of lip reading softwares used in public places like kiosks and ATMs can help people have contactless interactions and ensure privacy , since it doesn't involve speaking out loud.<br>

-By performing a comparative analysis between various models and nets we can maximise efficiency for these usecases.
-Since we work with multiple datasets and try to finding the best combination with models
+By performing a comparative analysis between various models and nets we can maximize efficiency for these use cases.

 ## 5. Challenges

 Lip reading is an extremely challenging task by itself.
 On the other hand, there are variety of factors making test videos different from development data, and consequently overshadowing the accuracy and performance of lip reading systems.
 We plan to review both Data Challenges and Model Implementation and accuracy challenges through this paper's comparative analysis.

 ## 6. Requirements for Success

-What skills and resources are necessary to perform the project?
+To compare the identified models with the evaluation metrics and to find the best performing architecture.

 ## 7. Metrics of Success
 Various metrics have been utilized to evaluate the performance of Visual Speech recognition systems, including word accuracy and Sentence Accuracy Rate (SAR).
 We plan on utilizing Error Rate (ER) metrics on different levels such as word, character, etc. as our evaluation criteria.

 ## 8. Execution Plan

-Describe the key tasks in executing your project, and in case of team project describe how will you partition the tasks.
+- Implementing the models
+- Training the models with the chosen datasets
+- Testing the models and evaluating the metrics
+- Comparing the various architectures selected

+The chosen models will be divided between both the team members to implement and train.

 ## 9. Related Work